indilib/indi-3rdparty/README.md

 ## Building all the 3rd Party Libraries

 You can build **all** the 3rd Party Libraries at once if you already have **all** of the requirements for each library installed.
 To install all the libraries, you would want to use the BUILD-LIBS build flag.
+If you want to build **all** 3rd Party drivers as described in the section below, you need to do this step first.
-If you want to build **all** 3rd Party drivers, you need to do this step first.
+You can use the following commands to install all the libraries:

 ```
 cd build